RileySzecsy/CSCE435Project/Report.md

         └─ 1.000 data_init
       ```
   - CUDA -
     - I was able to produce the CUDA implementation to its fullest, got a ton of CALI files for testing purposes, produced a thicket tree as seen below and I am going to continue to test with more input sizes for data analysis.
+Looking at the data frame inside of Jupyter the algorithm seems to scale normally.
     - Thicket Tree:
       ```
       1.000 comm_small